skittleson/DoCodeThatMatters/src/src/posts/004-software-lessons.md

 ## Do Code Reviews

 Code reviews are critical.
 Do it.
 Learn from your peers at the same.
 Ask them questions about your code.
 Show interesting sections.
 It really comes down to this: "the average effectiveness of design and code inspections are 55 and 60 percent" - [Code Complete](https://amzn.to/2Cid8LU).
-Checkout this [blog post](https://blog.codinghorror.com/code-reviews-just-do-it/) from Jeff Atewood, a Stackoverflow founder.
+Checkout this [blog post](https://blog.codinghorror.com/code-reviews-just-do-it/) from Jeff Atewood, a Stack Overflow founder.

 Showing your code should be as fun.
 It's a judgement free zone.

 ---

-## Process can be your enemy
+## Process can be Your Enemy

 Creating process is one of the first "go to" that a software engineer wants to do to solve a problem. **Okay, but lets ask a few more non-technical questions**